RDE Retreats and Workshops

 Public program: “Roundtable: Writing as Advocacy,” Thursday, March 28, 2024

-RDE Artistic Practice Research & Gathering 2024
+RDE Artistic Research

-Spring 2024 semester
+Spring 2024

-The participation will include on-site meetings, individual project development with guidance, a publication opportunity, as well as exposure to the field of “Artistic Research.”
-The intention is to generate community among researchers from different branches of humanistic inquiry, for whom creative practice can provide a methodologically necessary complement to their critical and intellectual work.
+WashU’s Center for the Humanities and Tyson Research Center invited WashU humanities graduate students to participate in artistic research at Tyson’s fascinating site, which includes remnant structures from WWII built into the wooded landscape, and which culminated in a two-day on-site workshop-gathering April 26–27.
+2024.
+Participants took part in on-site meetings, individual project development with guidance, a publication opportunity, as well as exposure to the field of artistic research.
+The intention was to generate community among researchers from different branches of humanistic inquiry, for whom creative practice can provide a methodologically necessary complement to their critical and intellectual work.